How to automate lead list uploads

 We have some lead sources that send us files sporadically via email or CSV which makes it hard to plan my week.
 Each time I get an email from a vendor that contains fresh leads, I have to stop what I'm doing to ensure they don't get stale in my inbox, waiting to be imported into our CRM.
 Especially since we already have sales triggers set up for all new leads in Outreach to ensure follow up happens within minutes!

 That's why I used Tray to build an automated workflow that extracts lead list data sent from vendors and automatically loads that data into our marketing automation solution (Marketo) and subsequently into Salesforce and Outreach.
 This automation allows us to get leads in front of salespeople within seconds.
-You can register for this webinar for more step-by-step examples of integrating and automating lead management processes.

 There are a few ways to do this in Tray depending on what your lead list vendor can support:

 A. Vendor emails you leads in a CSV

 B. Vendor has an API but doesn’t support webhooks

 C. Vendor has an API that supports webhooks

 Case A: I’d recommend that you read this blog post on how to sync CSV files to Marketo as leads.

 Case B: Webhooks are relatively new so not all vendors support them.
 If yours doesn't offer webhooks but offers an API, then you can create an automation from there.
 The steps are a bit different but still easy enough for a marketer to automate.